Cory T. Williams: Political career

 Williams entered the race for District 34 State Representative and won his seat in what was broadly considered a Republican stronghold.
 Williams narrowly defeated Aaron Carlson by 63 votes.

 In his re-election bid in 2010 he was attacked for his vote against State Question 755 which banned the use of Sharia law and international law in court decisions.
 His opponent sent mail pieces attacking him by having William's picture beside a shadowy figure with Arab appeal.
 He won by 280 votes.

-Throughout his time as a state representative, Williams championed criminal justice reform.
 Williams served at the Assistant Democratic Floor Leader and sat on the House Committees for Judiciary-Criminal Justice and Corrections, Public Safety, and Higher Education and Career Tech.

 He left his seat to run for district attorney.
 Williams lost the race.
 His seat was filled by Trish Ranson.

+At the Oklahoma Democratic Party's biennial state convention on May 20, 2023, Cory Williams was elected as Vice Chair.